These pieces are presently in my home, but they certainly would be perfect in your home, too!

 Research was certainly part of my preparation for this trip.
-But I guess i had glossed over the politics of the region, favoring the cultural aspects.
-This was a cultural exchange trip after all wasn't it?
+But I guess I had glossed over the politics of the region, favoring the cultural aspects.
+This was a cultural exchange trip after all, wasn't it?

 Suzanne Wolfe, ceramics professor at University of Hawaii, had sent out an invitation to join her students for a trip to work with the Master Teapot Makers in Yixing, Jiangsu Province, China.

 Lots of details.
 Planning a trip to China is not simple, especially with a group.
 Visa forms are submitted with passport and visa fees.
 Travel insurance must be obtained and itineraries must be coordinated.
 Inoculations are scheduled and preventative medical kits assembled.
 Warnings to NEVER drink the tapwater or eat unpeeled fruit must be heeded.
-DEET, hand sanitizer, prescription antibiotic cream and anti-diarreal remedies must be packed.
+DEET, hand sanitizer, prescription antibiotic cream and anti-diahrreal remedies must be packed.

 After the long flights through Seoul, arriving after dark in Shanghai, where some 16 million people live, was shocking, to say the least.

 Brooding Art Nouveau office blocks on the Bund face off against the hi-tech LED and neon lightshow spires of Pudong across the river.
 The streets were jammed with people, strolling, partaking of corner food vendors' offerings.

 Enduring the bumpy bus ride from the airport, we checked into the Nanking Hotel.

 Hotel rooms in China are different.
 It was assumed that we knew that the key-card must be placed in a slot just inside the door to enable the power in the room.
 And that what appears to be an old-style radio console actually controls everything in the room.